-Merit Reviewers will evaluate the Concept Proposal and Full Application against the evaluation criteria for the relevant competition enumerated in Section E.1 (p.
-20) of this NOFO.
-Each Concept Proposal and each Full Application will be reviewed by at least three Merit Reviewers.
-Merit reviewers may include, but are not limited to, DOC and EDA personnel, DOE and WPTO personnel, and other federal and non-federal subject matter experts.
+Merit Reviewers will evaluate applications against the evaluation criteria for the relevant competition enumerated in section E.1 (p.
+21) of this NOFO.
+Each application will be reviewed by at least three Merit Reviewers.
+Merit reviewers may include, but are not limited to, DOC and EDA personnel and other federal and non-federal subject matter experts.
 EDA, in its sole discretion, may use a statistical technique to normalize and aggregate Merit Reviewers' quantitative evaluations (i.e., scores) and may consider qualitative Merit Reviewer evaluation information.
-For each competition, the most highly ranked Concept Proposals may be encouraged to submit a Full Application; however, it is EDA's option to encourage a project based on discretion provided by the Selection Factors listed in Section E.2.iii (p.
-23) For each competition, the most highly ranked Full Applications will be recommended to the Grants Officer as the Full Applications that merit consideration for EDA funding.
+For each competition, the most highly ranked applications will be recommended to the Grants Officer as the applications that merit consideration for EDA funding.